ben-jamin1/Ben-Sutter.github.io/README.md

 Personal website.
-Nothing works and ther is no content.
+Nothing works and there is no content.